 During her regular walk a Sunday morning, Siri was bumped by a car as she and Loki, her partner in crime bolted from the untrained hands of my domestic help; since the trainer does not come on Sundays, the domestic help decided to take them out for a walk.

-Next morning Siri was in a much worse condition.
-Her stomach had bloated considerably and she hd hard time breathing.
+The next morning Siri was in a much worse condition.
+Her stomach had bloated considerably and she had a hard time breathing.
 The trainer, who usually comes at 6 to take out both Loki and Siri for their walk, called me to say he was taking Siri to this big hospital he knew in Gurgaon.
-I hadn’t even heard of this hospital before, and was reluctant to shift from our regular vet.
+I hadn’t even heard of this hospital before and was reluctant to shift from our regular vet.
 But the trainer would have nothing of it and immediately rushed Siri to CGS Hospital.

-I went back to the hospital in the morning and met with the attending doctor, Dr Salisha.
-She briefed me that Siri was still in a very critical condition and she explained what they were doing to stabilise her.
+I went back to the hospital in the morning and met with the attending doctor, Dr. Salisha.
+She briefed me that Siri was still in a very critical condition and she explained what they were doing to stabilize her.
 The hospital has a nice enclosure with trees and plants where they let owners meet with their in-patient pets.
 Siri was brought there and I could spend some time with her.
 She still looked very weak.
-Until she stabilised, they would be unable to do the surgery.
+Until she stabilized, they would be unable to do the surgery.

-Dr Salisha and Dr Mahendran laid out the options before me.
-Despite 48 hours of trying to stabilise her, Siri was still too weak.
-One option was to put her down, and end her suffering right then.
+Dr. Salisha and Dr. Mahendran laid out the options before me.
+Despite 48 hours of trying to stabilize her, Siri was still too weak.
+One option was to put her down and end her suffering right then.
 Another option was to take the risk and do the surgery.
-There was the danger that she might not survive the it.
+There was a danger that she might not survive it.
 Or when they opened her, it was quite possible that the damage was more than what the ultrasound indicated, and they might have to put her down on the operating table.
 And it was also quite possible, despite the surgery, her condition might not improve, and I would be faced with the decision, yet again, to put her down.

-After waiting for a few hours, Dr Salisha informed me that the surgery went well and they managed to mend the ruptured bladder.
-I got to see Siri again as she came out of anaesthesia.
+After waiting for a few hours, Dr. Salisha informed me that the surgery went well and they managed to mend the ruptured bladder.
+I got to see Siri again as she came out of anesthesia.
 It was still too early to say if she would make it.

-By next day, the blood test showed good results - her kidney and liver values were climbing down.
-For the first time since she was admitted in the hospital, Siri wagged her tail on seeing me.
+By the next day, the blood test showed good results - her kidney and liver values were climbing down.
+For the first time since she was admitted to the hospital, Siri wagged her tail on seeing me.
 She was finally on the road to recovery.

 After that everything seems like a breeze.
 The hospital permitted me to bring Loki along to see Siri during visiting hours.
 He went berserk on seeing her, which was to be expected.
 (The day I had arrived, he was so upset with me that he went and peed over my suitcase - perhaps his way of showing his anger at me for not being at home when Siri’s condition was worsening).
 Siri recovered quickly and within a week of being admitted in such a critical condition, she was back home.